neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 $ mpiexec -np 2 cardinal-opt -i openmc.i --n-threads=24
 ```

-This will run both MOOSE and OpenMC with 2 [!ac](MPI) processes and 24 OpenMP threads.
+This will run both MOOSE and OpenMC with 2 [!ac](MPI) processes and 24 OpenMP threads
+(you may use other parallel configurations as needed).
 When the simulation has completed, you will have created a number of different output files:

 - `openmc_out.e`, an Exodus file with the OpenMC solution and the data that was
   ultimately transferred in/out of OpenMC
 - `openmc_out_solid0.e`, an Exodus file with the solid solution
 - `openmc_out_avg_q_<n>.csv`, CSV output at time step `<n>` with the
-   radially-average fission power in 30 axial layers
+   radially-averaged fission power
 - `openmc_out_stdev_<n>.csv`, CSV output at time step `<n>` with the
-   radially-averaged fission power standard deviation in 30 axial layers
+   radially-averaged fission power standard deviation
 - `openmc_out_solid0_block_axial_avg_<n>.csv`, CSV output at time step `<n>` with
-  the radially-average block temperature in 30 axial layers
+  the radially-average block temperature
 - `openmc_out_solid0_fuel_axial_avg_<n>.csv`, CSV output at time step `<n>` with
-  the radially-average fuel temperature in 30 axial layers
+  the radially-average fuel temperature

 First, let's examine how the mapping between OpenMC and MOOSE was established.
 When we run with `verbose = true`, you will see the following mapping information